Lacisum/twelve-tone_series_generator/README.md

 pip install music21
 ```

-Install a XML reader, for example the free software [`Musescore`](https://musescore.org/en).
+Install a MusicXML reader, for example the free software [`Musescore`](https://musescore.org/en).

-Configure `music21` so that it recognizes your XML reader.
+Configure `music21` so that it recognizes your MusicXML reader.
 There are two ways to do that :

 #### 1st method